slackermorris/typescript-design-patterns/src/behavioural/iterator/README-iterator.md

 ## Overview

-The Iterator Pattern is useful for traversing elements of a collections (stacks, lists, trees) without exposing the underlying representation when you want to keep separation between the algorithim you are using to traverse and the underlying data structure being traversed.
-Iterators can encapsulate bulky traversal algorithims neither requiring the client to write them and include them in its business logic or have the collection itself declare these members on it.
+The Iterator Pattern provides a way to traverse elements of a collection (stacks, lists, trees) without exposing the underlying representation.
+It keeps a clean separation between the traversal algorithm and the data structure being traversed.

-It allows iteration over the same collection to happen in parallel because the iterator is isolated and contains its own iteration state. take responsibility for access and traversal out of the list object and put it into an iterator. this allows us to define iterators for different traversal policies without enumerating them all on the List interface ^[1].
+Iterators encapsulate traversal logic that would otherwise clutter client code or bloat the collection class itself.
+Because each iterator maintains its own traversal state, multiple iterators can traverse the same collection in parallel—each tracking its own position independently[^1].

-The Iterator pattern captures these techniques for supporting access and traversal over object structures.
-It is applicable to composite structures and collections as well.
-It abstracts the traversal algorithm and shields clients from the internal structure of the objects they traverse.
-This illustrates how encapsulating the concept that varies helps us gain flexibility and reusability.
+The pattern abstracts the traversal algorithm and shields clients from the internal structure of the objects they traverse.
+This illustrates how encapsulating the concept that varies—here, the mechanism of traversal—helps us gain flexibility and reusability.

 ## When to Use

 - When the collection you are working with has a complex data structure under the hood and you want to hide its complexity from clients.
-This approach protects the collection from careless or malicious actions which the client would be able to perform on the collection directly ^[1].
+This protects the collection from careless or malicious actions that could occur if the client had direct access[^1].
-- When you want to support variations of traversal behaviour (algorithms) of the aggregate.
+- When you want to support variations of traversal behaviour (algorithms) without enumerating them all on the collection interface.

 ## Structure